-To find images in open access, you can search for those that the authors themselves have distributed through licenses for "copyleft" use (for example, Creative Commons).
+To find open access images, you can search for those that the authors themselves have distributed using licenses for "copyleft" use (for example, Creative Commons).

 Some authors put their works at the disposal of the international community through copyleft type licensing, with which they can clearly indicate to the person who will use them of what permits they have to do it and under what conditions.

 In this way, information may be placed in the free consultation system on the web by facilitating its use, although at the same time it safeguards the attribution of the work to the author and prevents possible unauthorized uses.